 There you have it!
 You can now successfully see how people interact with your one-page website.

 Let’s look at how you can view them in Google Analytics.

 View Pageviews of Your Single Page Site in Google Analytics

-To view the anchor links tracking data, navigate to Behavior » Site Content » All Pages.
+To view the data, navigate to Behavior » Site Content » All Pages.

 We hope this guide helped you track pageviews on a single page site.